yifatdzigan/c3s-magic-frontend/src/static/contents/WaterHydrology.md

 These indices will be derived from the available climate model projections.
 The C3S-MAGIC software will be optimized to meet requirements of accessibility, transparency and tailor-made applicability for this range of sectors.
-Output from the activities will be change indicators of relevant climate indices useful to support water management decision taking (see Table 7 for list of examples), and also for sustainability issues related to urban infrastructure.
+Output from the activities will be change indicators of relevant climate indices useful to support water management decision taking, and also for sustainability issues related to urban infrastructure.

 The problem of downscaling climatic information to the needed local scales will be addressed using a simple stochastic precipitation downscaling technique developed at ISAC-CNR, which has been implemented as a postprocessing tool.
 It provides high-resolution precipitation data from coarse scale GCM information, and allows a more realistic representation of subgrid precipitation variability and of precipitation extremes, crucial for impact studies in the water sector.